othermod/I2C-Linux-Gamepad-using-ADS1015-ADS1115-and-MCP23017/README.md

 If you encounter any issues while using the gamepad, you can try the following:

-- Check the wiring of the gamepad, to verify that the MCP23017 AND ADS1x15 I2C modules are correctly connected.
+- Check the wiring of the gamepad, to verify that the MCP23017 and ADS1x15 I2C modules are correctly connected.

 ## Contributing